Shih Tzu Training Secrets

 Reward-Based Training

-Shih Tzus are highly sensitive to punishment and yelling, and may misbehave when frightened.
+Shih Tzus are highly sensitive to punishment and yelling and may misbehave when frightened.
 Consequently, reward-based methods are best.
 Use a training clicker and treats to teach your dog commands such as "Sit" and "Stay."
-Click the clicker as soon as your dog exhibits the right behavior and then give her a treat.
+Click the clicker when your dog exhibits the right behavior, and then give her a treat.
 Because Shih Tzus can be stubborn, it is important to practice new commands several times each day and to continue practicing obedience throughout your dog's life.
 Placing your dog on a leash when they are learning a new command can help them keep their attention on you.

 Frequently Asked Questions